Evaluating Surrogates in Individualized Treatment Rules: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive simulation studies to assess the finite-sample performance of the proposed estimators $R(\lambda)$, $V(\lambda)$, and $G(\lambda)$ across different quantile values $\lambda$.
-The Python codes for reproducing the numerical results are provided in the supplementary file.
+In this section, we assess the finite-sample performance of the proposed estimators $\hat{R}$, $\hat{R}(\lambda)$, $\hat{V}(\lambda)$, and $\hat{G}(\lambda)$ across different quantile thresholds $\lambda$ through both simulation studies and a real data analysis.
+The Python codes are provided in the supplementary file.